Matt Mobley

-Matthew Warren Mobley (born September 1, 1994) is an American professional basketball player for Guaiqueríes de Margarita of the Superliga Profesional de Baloncesto (SPB).
+Matthew Warren Mobley (born September 1, 1994) is an American professional basketball player for Trepça of the Kosovo Basketball Superleague.
 He played college basketball for St. Bonaventure and Central Connecticut State.

 Early life

 Mobley is the son of Ronald and Pamela Mobley and grew up in the Washington Heights neighborhood of Worcester, Massachusetts.
 As a child he always begged his mother to go to the playground where he would play basketball against teenagers.
 Mobley developed into a star at St. Peter-Marian High School averaging 28.2 points, 10.1 rebounds, and 7.3 assists per game as a senior.
 He led the team to the Central Massachusetts Division 1 title game, earned 2012 Hometeam Player of the Year honors, and was a finalist for the Massachusetts Gatorade Player of the Year award.
 He opted to spend a postgraduate year at Worcester Academy and developed into a good scorer after Rene Castro was injured.
 Besides Castro, who later played against Mobley at Duquesne, Mobley played alongside several future Division 1 players at Worcester Academy: Darryl Reynolds (Villanova), Matt Cimino (George Washington/American) and Matt Panaggio (Mercer).